Wickford: Geography

-For the most part, Wickford is flat and 10 m above sea level.
-The highest point, on the outskirts of the town, is 74 m above sea level.
-The River Crouch flows through the town, from the west to the east.
-The River Wick flows into the River Crouch from the south.
+For the most part, Wickford is flat and lies 10 m above sea level; the highest point is 74 m, on the outskirts of the town.
+The river Crouch flows through the town, from the west to the east; the river Wick flows into it from the south.

-The built-up area of Wickford extends into the neighbouring parishes of Runwell to the north and Shotgate to the east.

-Wick Country Park
+The Office for National Statistics defines a Wickford built-up area, which also covers Shotgate, forming its own parish separate from the town; it had a population of 27,535 at the 2021 census.
+Immediately adjoining it to the north is the Runwell built-up area, which is includes the parts of the Wickford parish north of the railway line and the river Crouch; its population was 8,085 in 2021.

-The Wick Country Park comprises 50 acre of former agricultural land, with over 2 km (1 1/4 miles) of easy access trails around the site.
+Wick Country Park comprises 50 acre of former agricultural land, with around 1+1/4 mi of easy access trails around the site.
 The trails leads visitors past old hedgerows, the 5 acre lake, ponds, World War II pillboxes and recent woodland plantings; bridges and boardwalks allow the trails to continue over the North Benfleet brook.

+Governance

+There are three tiers of local government covering Wickford at parish (town), district and county level: Wickford Town Council, Basildon Borough Council and Essex County Council.
+The town council generally meets at the Wick Community Centre and has an office at Wych Elm House on Nevendon Road.